Effect-TS/effect/packages/schema/README.md

 ## Template literals

-The `templateLiteral` constructor allows you to create a schema for a TypeScript template literal type.
+The `TemplateLiteral` constructor allows you to create a schema for a TypeScript template literal type.

 ```ts
 import * as S from "@effect/schema/Schema"